EDMdesigner/EDMdesigner-API-Doc/source/index.md

   console.log(error);
 });
 ```
-You can get the default templates povided by your templater user by calling this funciton.
+You can get the default templates provided by your templater user by calling this function.
 It means that if you have a user called templater, this route will result its projects.
 (Every API key has an associated templater user by default.)

 HTTP | JSONP | JS API
 -----|-------|-------